openebs-archive/openebs-docs/docs/cstor.md

     storageClassName: openebs-snapshot-promoter
 ```

-*Note: One can mix and match the snapshots between deployments and statefulsets while cloning.
-For example, a snapshot taken using the PVC of a deployment can be used to clones for statefulset.*
+*Note: One can mix and match the snapshots between deployments and StatefulSet while cloning.
+For example, a snapshot taken using the PVC of a deployment can be used to clones for StatefulSet.*

 <br>